Spyderisk/system-modeller/README.md

 5. Go to <http://localhost:8089> in your browser.
 6. Login in using `testuser` or `testadmin` with password `password`.

 N.B.
-Links in the user interface to documentation, the attack graph image, and Keycloak account management functions do not currently work in the development environment.
-Keycloak links can be corrected by editing the port in the URL to be 8080.
+The links in the user interface for the attack graph image does not work in the development environment.
+Links to Keycloak account management functions and documentation do not work via port 8081 but do work via port 8089.

 Please also note that the default setup is to recreate all databases on initial start-up.
-In order to persist any installed knowledgebases and created system models, you should ensure that `reset.on.start=false` in your `application.properties` file, prior to re-running `./gradlew assemble bootTest`.
+In order to persist any installed knowledgebases and created system models, you should ensure that `RESET_ON_START=false` in your `.env` file, prior to re-running `./gradlew assemble bootTest`.

 ## Installing Docker